Nic Romm

 Nicolas "Nic" Romm (born 1974) is a German actor.

 Life and work

 After Nic Romm finished the gymnasium in Jülich, a town in the district of Düren, in the federal state of North Rhine-Westphalia, he visited the Hochschule für Musik und Theater Hannover.
 There he studied acting from 1997 to 2001.
 During and since his study Nic Romm appeared in several TV movies and -series and films and took part in a few theatre plays.

-In 2008 Nic Romm took part in a casting show, which was arranged by German Film director, actor and author Michael Herbig to find suitable actors for his live-action film adaption of Vicky the Viking.
+In 2008 Nic Romm took part in a casting show, which was arranged by German Film director, actor and author Michael Herbig to find suitable actors for his live-action film adaptation of Vicky the Viking.
 The show was broadcast from April 2008 to May 2008 on German TV channel Pro7.
 Nic Romm won the role of Tjure, a Viking.